nipreps/acres/README.md

 ## Why acres?

-`importlib.resources` provides a simple, compsable interface, using the `files()` and `as_file()` functions:
+`importlib.resources` provides a simple, composable interface, using the `files()` and `as_file()` functions:

 ```python